Good Piano Practice Habits

 - Schedule practice time for your child in your home.
-Actually notate it on calendar.
+Actually notate it on a calendar.

 - Supervise the first home practice sessions for younger children.
 For older children, check in from time to time with your child during a practice once a week and ask to hear a song from the assignment page.